input-output-hk/cardano-tutorials/node-setup/node-op-cert.md

    To create such a key pair (on our offline computer), we type

         cardano-cli shelley node key-gen \
-            --cold-verification-key-file cold.vkey \
+            --cold-verification-key-file node.vkey \
-            --cold-signing-key-file cold.skey \
+            --cold-signing-key-file node.skey \
             --operational-certificate-issue-counter issue-counter.cert

-   This will create three files (which we named `cold.vkey`, `cold.skey` and `issue-counter.cert` here, but you can choose those names freely), one for the (public) verification key, one for the (private) signing key and one for the "operational certificate counter".
+   This will create three files (which we named `node.vkey`, `node.skey` and `issue-counter.cert` here, but you can choose those names freely), one for the (public) verification key, one for the (private) signing key and one for the "operational certificate counter".
    The counter will keep track of the number of certificates you have issued, so that each certificate can get the correct "serial number".